Here’s The Fyre Festival Organizers' Presentation To Investors

 The festival, the company said, “leverages our global access to talent and our understanding of the millennial demographic.”
 It said it had $3 million in committed sponsorship and was “currently in discussion with several large categories sponsors in beverage alcohol, clothing, streaming content that will be secured by the end of 2016.”

-An employee at the so far unlaunched Fyre app confirmed the document's authenticity to BuzzFeed News.
+An employee at the so far unlaunched Fyre app confirmed the document's authenticity to BuzzFeed News, estimating it to have circulated among investors last summer.
 It was first reported by Vanity Fair.
 Read the full document here.
 The portion about the festival begins on page 32.

-Initially, the festival was meant to promote the app, designed as a platform for musicians, models, and "influencers" to handle bookings, the employee told BuzzFeed News.
+Initially, the festival was meant to promote the app, designed as a platform for musicians, models, and other "influencers" to handle bookings, the employee told BuzzFeed News.
 Lately, company leaders had been preoccupied with the festival, and app developers had hoped to regain their attention following the event.

 Now, the debacle surrounding the festival has made it unlikely the app will ever be released publicly, the employee said.

-"They did staff just as wrong as the festival-goers," he said.
+"They did staff just as wrong as the festival-goers," the employee said.

 What everyone knows now is the festival — which was massively hyped by Instagram influencers like Kendall Jenner and promised luxurious accommodations, food, and activities on a private island in the Bahamas — was a disaster that played out on Twitter and Reddit.